dhondta/python-tinyscript/docs/pages/enhancements.md

 `random` is slightly enhanced with a few new items:

-- `choice`: redefined to add an argument for an exclusion list (aim is to provide a short form instead of using list comprehension) and an extra argument for setting if an error shall be thrown when the resulting list is empty
+- `choice`: redefined to add an argument for an exclusion list (aim is to provide a short form instead of using list comprehension) and an extra argument for setting if an error shall be thrown when the resulting list is empty.
-- `randstr`: allows to generate a random string with a given length (8 by default) and alphabet
+- `randstr`: allows to generate a random string with a given length (8 by default) and alphabet ; it also supports a 'balance' parameter that ensures that there is no character that can have more than n / (n_alphabet - 1) occurrences and a 'blocksize' parameter to enforce balancing on a per-block basis.
 - `LFSR`: adds an implementation of the Linear-Feedback Shifting Register stream generator, with the possibility of recovering its parameters by setting a target and using the Berlekamp-Massey algorithm.
 - `Geffe`: adds an implementation of the Geffe stream generator.